girdeux31/easyPhysi/README.md

 #### <a name="sec-other-feature-functions"></a>Working with functions

-Equations return numerical values if there is only one unknown, but return functions if there is more than one unknown.
-Then, \'subs\' method can be used to replace an unknown by a specified numerical value.
-See example in [example XX](#sec-).
+Equations return numerical values if there is only one unknown (all properties are defined but one), but return functions if there is more than one unknown (two or more properties are left undefined).
+Use \'subs\' method to replace an unknown by a specified numerical value, see [Example](#sec-example-d1).

 ```
 foo = universe.physics_equation('body').solve('my_unk')